Automattic/jetpack/to-test.md

 ### Widgets

+This release introduces 2 new widgets:

+#### Flickr

+The Flickr widget will display pictures from your own Flickr account, or will display random interesting pictures from Flickr.
+To test it, go to Appearance > Customize > Widgets in your dashboard:

+1. Add the widget to a sidebar and check if the widget shows up.
+2. Check if the photos are retrieved from the correct RSS feed.

+#### EU Cookie Law Banner

-This release introduces a brand new widget, allowing you to display a EU Cookie Law Banner on your site.
+This new widget allows you to display a EU Cookie Law Banner on your site.
 To give the widget a try, go to Appearance > Customize > Widgets in your dashboard:

 1. Add the widget to a sidebar and check if the banner shows up near the bottom of the window.
 2. Check if, when closed with the selected method, it actually stays closed.